France Extends Weekend Lockdown To Northern Region - UrduPoint

 France Extends Weekend Lockdown To Northern Region

+Paris police meanwhile moved in to clear people off the banks of the Seine after crowds ignored social distancing guidelines to make the most of a sunny spring day.

-The residents of Pas-de-Calais on the north coast joined those in the region's port of Dunkirk -- and the Mediterranean resort of Nice -- already shut down on Saturdays and Sundays.
+Residents of Pas-de-Calais on the north coast joined those in the region's port of Dunkirk -- and the Mediterranean resort of Nice -- which are already on shutdowns on Saturdays and Sundays.

 That puts more than two million people across France under the weekend restrictions, required to stay at home unless they can provide a written exemption.

-With hospital capacity at 90 percent in Pas-de-Calais, the region's prefect insisted the new restrictions were necessary to prevent local health services from being overwhelmed.
+With hospital capacity at 90 percent in Pas-de-Calais, the region's top official insisted the new restrictions were necessary to prevent local health services from being overwhelmed.

-Two thirds of the cases recorded there recently have been the more contagious variant first detected in England, said local officials.
+Two thirds of the cases recorded there recently have been the more contagious variant first detected in England, local officials said.

-But with a 6pm-6am curfew already in place and non-essential shops closed there, the new restrictions will hurt already hard-pressed businesses.
+But with a 6:00 pm-6:00 am curfew already in place and non-essential shops closed, the new restrictions will further hit already hard-pressed businesses.

 The government is trying to step up its vaccination campaign to give a first jab to 10 million people by mid-April, 20 million by mid-May and 30 million by summer.